How much does an interior designer cost in Portland, Oregon you might ask? How do they charge and what can you expect from the relationship?

 Interior designers charge in a variety of ways, and some design firms may use several of these methods depending on the project.

 Fee Based (Set Price)

 After evaluating all aspects of the interior design project at the initial consultation including expected hours of work, square footage, materials needed, and your desires – the interior designer determines a lump sum for the design portion of the project.
-If your accept the agreement, the amount is paid in increments as phases or benchmarks are completed, items are received and delivered, and/or services are rendered.
+If your accept the agreement, the amount is usually paid in increments as phases or benchmarks are completed, items are received and delivered, and/or services are rendered.

 Square Foot Based (Set Price)

 This method is most often used for larger build or commercial projects.
 It can be a bit tricky for the novice interior designer, because interiors with the same square footage may have completely different time needs.
 For example, while one homeowner or business owner may want a minimalist look, another homeowner or business owner of the same size could be going for a complex mix of styles that require custom finishes, cabinetry and tile work.
 In those cases the interior designer places a higher square footage cost on projects that require more creativity, sourcing, and planning.